zuck30/elysia-ai-companion/README.md

 #### 2. Launching the Backend (The Nervous System)

-To ignite the engine, navigate to the backend directory and fire up the FastAPI server.
-This handles the vision processing, memory retrieval, and LLM orchestration.
+Ignite the engine via FastAPI to handle vision processing and LLM orchestration.

 ```bash
 cd backend